Data Strategy

 FAQ

-A data operating model defines how an organisation structures its data capabilities: the teams, roles, processes, decision rights, and governance mechanisms that determine how data is managed and used daily.
-It is the organisational design that makes data strategy executable.
+A data operating model defines how an organization structures its data capabilities: the teams, roles, processes, decision rights, and governance mechanisms that determine how data is managed and used daily.
+It is the organizational design that makes data strategy executable.

 It depends on your scale, complexity, and culture — there is no single right answer.
-Larger, multi-entity organisations often benefit from a federated model, where a central team sets standards and domain teams own their data, while smaller organisations are often better served by a lean, centralised team.
+Larger, multi-entity organizations often benefit from a federated model, where a central team sets standards and domain teams own their data, while smaller organizations are often better served by a lean, centralized team.
 DAI helps you find the right balance.

 We work closely with HR and leadership teams to define new roles, create career paths, and develop transition plans that bring people along.
 Operating model changes succeed when employees understand their new roles and see opportunities for growth.